Faizolam/AsyncIO/README.md

 # 5 — Queues

-asyncio.Queue in Python provides an asynchronous, non-thread-safe queue implementation designed for use within asyncio applications.
+`asyncio.Queue` in Python provides an asynchronous, non-thread-safe queue implementation designed for use within asyncio applications.
 It functions similarly to the standard library's queue.Queue but is tailored for async/await syntax.

-Key Features and Usage:
+**Key Features and Usage:**

-- First-In, First-Out (FIFO): Items are retrieved in the order they were added, by default.
+- **First-In, First-Out (FIFO):** Items are retrieved in the order they were added, by default.
-- Asynchronous Operations:
+- **Asynchronous Operations:**
 	- await put(item): Adds an item to the queue.
 If the queue is full (when maxsize is set and reached), this operation will await until space becomes available.
 	- await get(): Removes and returns an item from the queue.
 If the queue is empty, this operation will await until an item is available.

-- Bounded or Unbounded:
+- **Bounded or Unbounded:**
 	- asyncio.Queue(maxsize=0): Creates an unbounded queue (default).
 	- asyncio.Queue(maxsize=N): Creates a bounded queue that can hold at most N items.

-- Producer-Consumer Pattern: asyncio.Queue is commonly used to implement the producer-consumer pattern in asynchronous applications.
+- **Producer-Consumer Pattern:** `asyncio.Queue` is commonly used to implement the producer-consumer pattern in asynchronous applications.
 Producers add items to the queue, and consumer coroutines get items for processing.
 This allows for concurrent task execution and flow control.
-- Not Thread-Safe: Unlike queue.Queue, asyncio.Queue is not designed for inter-thread communication.
+- **Not Thread-Safe:** Unlike `queue.Queue`, `asyncio.Queue` is not designed for inter-thread communication.
 It's intended for managing tasks within a single asyncio event loop.
-- task_done() and join(): Similar to queue.Queue, asyncio.Queue provides task_done() to indicate that a retrieved item has been processed and await join() to block until all items previously added to the queue have been marked as done.
+- **`task_done()` and `join()`:** Similar to `queue.Queue`, `asyncio.Queue` provides `task_done()` to indicate that a retrieved item has been processed and `await join()` to block until all items previously added to the queue have been marked as done.

 Example:
 ```py